-5.1 A general manager or mayor may delegate his or her functions under this Part to a member of staff of the council or to a person or persons external to the council other than a state government agency.
-References in this part to the general manager or mayor are also to be taken to be references to their delegates.
+- 5.1 A general manager or mayor may delegate their functions under this Part to a member of staff of the council or to a person or persons external to the council other than an external agency.
+References in this Part to the general manager or mayor are also to be taken to be references to their delegates. - Consideration of complaints by general managers and mayors - 5.2 In exercising their functions under this Part, general managers and mayors may consider the complaint assessment criteria prescribed under clause 6.31.